-Depreciation and depletion expense in 2013 decreased \$4.7 million as compared to 2012 primarily due to a reduction in capital expenditures offset by an increase of \$19.1 million in lower of cost or market charges from \$17.4 million in 2012 to \$36.5 million in 2013.
+Depreciation and depletion expense in 2014 decreased \$49.0 million to \$262.5 million as compared to \$311.5 million in 2013 primarily due decreased depletion expense due to the idling of the Canadian operations in 2014 and the closure of the North River Mine in 2013, combined with a planned reduction in capital expenditures in 2014 compared to the prior year.
+These decreases in depreciation and depletion are offset partially by an increase of \$18.9 million in non-cash lower of cost or market charges from \$36.5 million in 2013 to \$55.4 million in 2014.

-Selling, general & administrative expense includes costs for corporate and direct administrative functions not directly assignable to an individual operation.
-Selling, general & administrative expense for the year ended December 31, 2013 decreased \$33.5 million, or approximately 25.1% to \$99.9 million, as compared with \$133.5 million in 2012.
-The decrease was attributable to our cost containment initiatives as well as the reclassification of selling, general and administrative expenses of approximately \$17.4 million to cost of sales as discussed in Note 2 of "Notes to Consolidated Financial Statements" included in this Annual Report on Form 10-K.
+Selling, general & administrative expense includes costs for corporate and administrative functions not directly assignable to an individual operation.
+Selling, general & administrative expense for the year ended December 31, 2014 decreased \$28.0 million, or approximately 28.0% to \$72.0 million, as compared with \$100.0 million in 2013.
+The decrease was primarily attributable to our cost containment initiatives and due to 2013 including charges associated with the proxy challenge.